 Cruise ships often dock in many different countries on a given trip, which can make using local prepaid SIM cards complicated.
 A mobile hotspot that works around the world will keep you connected so that you don’t need to buy a new SIM card in every port.

-Both the Skyroam Solaris X and Glocal G4 offer service in 130+ countries.
+Both the Skyroam Solaris Lite and Glocal G4 Pro offer service in 130+ countries.
 If you’ll be spending extra time in one country at the start or end of your cruise, the Glocal has a trick up its sleeve: also being able to use a local SIM card for lower costs.